loftwah/kokoro-playground/README.md

 # Install all the programs we need
 # Don't worry if you see a lot of text - that's normal!
-pip install phonemizer torch transformers scipy munch
+pip install phonemizer torch transformers scipy munch pydub

 # Install espeak-ng - this helps convert text to speech sounds
 # On Ubuntu/Debian Linux: